 What countries can I legally get married in?

 Many countries allow UK couples to get married, and the easiest way to find out is to use the GOV.UK tool.
 Just enter where you want to get married abroad, and it will tell you whether it’s possible and what you will need to do.

 If you’re looking for the easiest places to get married abroad legally, here are a few of the most popular countries:

 The most popular country for UK couples getting married abroad is Italy.
 The legal requirements are relatively easy, and there are no minimum residency requirements.
 In France and Spain, you need to have lived there for a while.

 Las Vegas is known as the ‘wedding capital of the world’ and with good reason.
 It’s easy to get married in Vegas, all you need to do is show your (valid) passports at the courthouse, get a marriage license, and find a venue to get hitched.

 New York is easy too – you can get married 24 hours after getting a standard marriage license there.
 Obviously, you need to take into account any difficulties getting to the USA in the first place, but once you’re in New York or Vegas it’s simple.

 Want a beach island wedding?
 Hawaii requires no residency or waiting times, and many companies offer easy wedding packages.
-Ensure you leave time to sort a beach permit, and ensure you bring valid ID and documentation.
+Ensure you leave time to sort a beach permit, and ensure you bring a valid ID and documentation.

 Another stunning Mediterranean choice, Cyprus is a popular country for UK residents getting married abroad.
-The legal requirements are relatively easy, but you will need to apply in-person for the marriage beforehand, and you will need to bring all the necessary documentation.
+The legal requirements are relatively easy, but you will need to apply in person for the marriage beforehand, and you will need to bring all the necessary documentation.
 Some Cyprus holiday packages incorporate a stay, a wedding, and a honeymoon.